krkn-chaos/krkn/docs/installation.md

 **NOTE**: To run Kraken on Power (ppc64le) architecture, build and run a containerized version by following the instructions given [here](https://github.com/redhat-chaos/krkn/blob/main/containers/build_own_image-README.md).

+**NOTE**: Helper functions for interactions in Krkn are part of [krkn-lib](https://github.com/redhat-chaos/krkn-lib).
+Please feel free to reuse and expand them as you see fit when adding a new scenario or expanding the capabilities of the current supported scenarios.

 ### Git

 #### Clone the repository